DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-01-14-new-course-iteration-14-jan.md

 In this iteration we changed:

-* A second secondary subject
+- A second secondary subject
-* Primary age ranges
+- Primary age ranges
-* When does the course start?
+- When does the course start?
-* Minimum GCSE requirements with a change option
+- Minimum GCSE requirements with a change option
-* Title in main wizard flow
+- Title in main wizard flow
-* Accredited body title tweaks
+- Accredited body title tweaks

+*[GCSE]: General Certificate of Secondary Education